Florida cracker: Florida cowmen

 In Florida, those who own or work cattle traditionally have been called cowmen.
-In the late 19th century they were often called cowhunters, a reference to seeking out cattle scattered over the wooded rangelands during roundups.
+In the late 19th century they were often called cowhunters, a reference to seeking out cattle scattered through the swamps and wooded rangelands during roundups.
 At times, the terms cowman and cracker have been used interchangeably because of similarities in their folk culture.
 However, the western term cowboy which is often used for those who work cattle is not the common Florida vernacular as is cowman or cowhunter.

-The Florida "cowhunter" or "cracker cowman" of the 19th and early 20th centuries was distinct from the Spanish vaquero and the cowboy.
-Florida cattlemen's primary tools were dogs and cow whips to herd or capture cattle while also utilizing lassos.
+The Florida "cowhunter" or "cracker cowman" of the 19th and early 20th centuries was distinct from the Spanish vaquero and the western cowboy.
+Florida cattlemen's primary tools were dogs trained to work cattle and long rawhide whips to herd or drive the cattle; while also utilizing lassos to capture wild or "hairy-dick" cattle (Cracker slang for the term heretic which Spanish cattlemen used for runaway cattle on the ranches of Spanish Florida).
 Florida cattle and horses were smaller than the western breeds.
 The Florida Cracker cattle, also known as the "native" or "scrub" cow, averaged about 600 lb and had large horns and large feet.

 Modern usage

 Among some Floridians, the term is used as a proud or jocular self-description.
 Since the huge influx of new residents into Florida in the late 20th and early 21st centuries from the northern United States and from Latin America, the term Florida cracker is used informally by some Floridians to indicate that their families have lived in the state for many generations.
-It is considered a source of pride to be descended from "frontier people who did not just live but flourished in a time before air conditioning, mosquito repellent, and screens" according to Florida history writer Dana Ste.
-Claire.
+It is considered a source of pride to be descended from "frontier people who did not just live but flourished in a time before air conditioning, mosquito repellent, and screens" according to Florida history author Dana Ste.
+Claire, in 2016, the National Director of Museums of the Heritage Tourist Department in St. Augustine, Florida, formerly Curator of History and an archaeologist at the Museum of Arts and Sciences (Daytona Beach).

 Since the late 20th century, the Cracker Storytelling Festival has been held annually in the fall at Homeland Heritage Park in Homeland, Florida.
 2013 marked the 25th anniversary of the festival, which includes storytellers from around Florida who come to share their stories with visitors.
 The majority of visitors who attend this event are students, because storytelling is part of the Florida educational curriculum.
 The festival also incorporates local crafts and artwork, food vendors, a whip-cracking contest, and living-history re-enactment of 19th-century homestead life.